Kyle Sieg: NASCAR and ARCA

-In 2020, Sieg made his ARCA Menards Series debut for Cook-Finley Racing in the No. 42 Chevrolet in the race at IRP and finished 10th.
-The next month, he made his debut in the ARCA Menards Series East, finishing 11th in the race at Dover in Cook-Finley's No. 41 car.
-He then ran the main ARCA Series/East Series combination race at Bristol, finishing 17th.
+In 2020, Sieg made his ARCA Menards Series debut for Cook-Finley Racing in the No. 42 Chevrolet in the race at IRP and finished tenth.
+The next month, he made his debut in the ARCA Menards Series East, finishing eleventh in the race at Dover in Cook-Finley's No. 41 car.
+He then ran the main ARCA Series/East Series combination race at Bristol, finishing in seventeenth.

-In 2021, it was announced that he would run the first 4 races of the season with hopes of a full season in the No. 28 for his family team, RSS Racing.
-In those first 4 races, Sieg would finish in the top-10 in all of them, including 2 top-5's at Phoenix and Talladega.
+In 2021, it was announced that he would run the first four races of the season with hopes of a full season in the No. 28 for his family team, RSS Racing.
+In those first four races, Sieg would finish in the top-ten in all of them, including two top-five's at Phoenix and Talladega.
 On May 12, it was announced that Sieg would make his debut in the Xfinity Series in the race at Dover in the No. 90 for DGM Racing in a partnership with RSS Racing.
 Sieg finished 34th after blowing a tire late in the race.
-That same weekend, he entered the East Series race at Dover for the second year in a row, finishing 13th in the RSS No. 28.
-In 2022 he competed part-time for RSS Racing's No.28, 38, and 39 Ford Mustangs, he would also compete for Rookie of the year honors.
-At the Wawa 250 at Daytona, Sieg finished 10th earning his career best finish.
+That same weekend, he entered the East Series race at Dover for the second year in a row, finishing thirteenth in the RSS No. 28.

-On February 1, 2023, RSS Racing announced that Kyle would drive full-time in the No. 28 for the 2023 season.
+In 2022, Sieg competed part-time for RSS Racing's No. 28, 38, and 39 Ford Mustangs, he would also compete for Rookie of the year honors.
+At the Wawa 250 at Daytona, Sieg finished tenth, earning his career-best finish.